RodolfoBonis/microdetect/docs/en/annotation_guide.md

 - Verify that bounding boxes are tight around the microorganisms
 - Review class distribution to ensure a balanced dataset

+Establish a validation process:
+- Have another person review a sample of annotations
+- Compare annotations between annotators to establish consistency
+- Create a reference guide with examples of correctly annotated images

 ## Troubleshooting

 **Problem**: Annotation tool doesn't start